Perilla-lab/TEMNet/README.md

 ##### Juan Perilla, Alex Bryer, Hagan Beatson, Juan Rey

 ## Introduction
 TEMNet is a CNN backbone designed for viral particle detection from TEM micrographs.
-TEMNet works as the backbone for a Faster RCNN implementation used for ciral instance detection and classification.
+TEMNet works as the backbone for a Faster RCNN implementation used for viral instance detection and classification.
 ![Faster RCNN and TEMNet architectures](/graphs/RCNN_TEMNet.png)

 ## Getting Started